 Newsfeeds and news coverage can often discuss events that even adults find confusing, scary and difficult to comprehend.
 So how can we begin to explain them to our children?

 Save the Children’s Principal Advisor for Child Protection, Karen Flanagan, has some suggestions about where to begin.
+We developed Karen’s suggestions in downloadable share cards to help guide your conversations with your child.

 “The question is not about ‘protecting’ your children from these news stories, as we know they see and hear news from a range of different sources.
 It’s about how you respond to questions or proactively engage them in discussions – dependant on age and level of maturity of course.